What happened to the man who allegedly fell into a South Carolina shredder?

 GREER, S.C.
 (WSPA) – What happened to Duncan Alexander “Alex” Burrell Gordon, the South Carolina man who allegedly fell into a shredder at a recycling plant?

-Alex Burrell Gordon, 20, of Greer, is now presumed dead after microscopic pieces of skin, fat and bones found stuck in the recycling shredder’s conveyor belt were connected to his DNA.
+Alex, 20, of Greer, South Carolina, is now presumed dead after microscopic pieces of skin, fat, and bones found stuck in the recycling shredder’s conveyor belt were connected to his DNA.
 But not officially.
 His remains had been first identified by a blood test as “not human,” and so the shredder continued to run, destroying additional evidence, and perhaps, the family’s chance at closure.

-Nexstar’s WSPA gathered information about his disappearance by interviewing family, lawyers and law enforcement agencies.
-This is what they found.
+NEWS10’s sister station gathered information about his disappearance by interviewing family, lawyers, and law enforcement agencies.
+Here is what they found:

 The disappearance